Do you know what’s in your vial?

 Two women received peptide injections at a Las Vegas anti-aging conference.
 Both left on ventilators.

 The doctor who administered the injections wasn’t licensed in Nevada.
-Two attendees went into respiratory failure at a conference promoting “radical life extension.”
-The state medical board fined the physician $10,000.
-Ten thousand dollars for two people on ventilators.
+No state medical board oversight.
+No follow-up.
+Two attendees went into respiratory failure.
+The state board fined the physician $10,000 — ten thousand dollars for two people on ventilators.
+Real telehealth providers can’t operate this way: state licensing, malpractice insurance, and pharmacy oversight create the accountability missing here.

 Nevada State Board of Medical Examiners; RAADfest incident reports